jdickson1992/IaC_boilerplate/README.md

      2. **Run this when finished testing**.

----
+## Blue-green deployments 🔵🟢

-The script `./switch_traffic.sh` can be used to illustrate how **traffic is switched** between green / blue applications.
+The script `./switch_traffic.sh` can be used to illustrate how **traffic is switched** between the blue and green applications.

-Under the covers this is just running a *docker service update* command:
+Under the covers this is just running a *docker service update* command, something akin to:

 ```
-... docker service update --env-add ACTIVE_BACKEND=green-app --env-add BACKUP_BACKEND=blue-app swarm_nginx
+docker service update --env-add ACTIVE_BACKEND=green-app --env-add BACKUP_BACKEND=blue-app swarm_nginx
 ```

----

-## Finished?
+## Finished 🔚

 Execute the bash script `deploy.sh` again.